MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ### Visual Studio Code

-The Modern QDK VS Code extension is the latest version of the Q# language and quantum development tools.
+The QDK VS Code extension is the latest version of the Q# language and quantum development tools.
 With a smaller footprint and faster performance, it features a streamlined installation, language improvements, integrated Python, Jupyter Notebook, and Qiskit support, integrated Azure connectivity for submitting jobs to quantum hardware, debugger support, and improved syntax highlighting and error messages.
-The Modern QDK is platform independent, running on Windows, Mac, Linux, and the web.
-For set up information, see [Installing the Modern QDK](#installing-the-modern-qdk-on-vs-code).
+The QDK is platform independent, running on Windows, Mac, Linux, and the web.
+For set up information, see [Installing the QDK](#installing-the-modern-qdk-on-vs-code).

 ### Visual Studio Code on the Web